morpho-org/bundler3/certora/README.md

 ## Overview

-The Bundler contract enables an EOA to call different endpoint contracts onchain as well as grouping several calls in a single bundle.
+The Bundler3 contract enables an EOA to call different endpoint contracts onchain as well as grouping several calls in a single bundle.
-These calls may themselves reenter the bundler.
+These calls may themselves reenter Bundler3.

-### Bundler
+### Bundler3

-This is checked in [`Bundler.spec`](specs/Bundler.spec) and [`TransientStorageInvariant.spec`](specs/TransientStorageInvariant.spec).
+This is checked in [`Bundler3.spec`](specs/Bundler3.spec) and [`TransientStorageInvariant.spec`](specs/TransientStorageInvariant.spec).

 ## Verification architecture